JondahlRh/fruchtlabor-bot/README.md

 MONGODB_DBNAME=""
 ```

-### optinal .env stage file
+### optional .env stage file

-<sub>Optinal, for having different login data for different stages.
+<sub>Optional, for having different login data for different stages.
 Filename has to start with ".env." and the value provided in "NODE_ENV"!</sub>

 ```
 TEAMSPEAK_IP=""